spiffe/tornjak/docs/quickstart/README.md

 The above is a file that will configure the Tornjak backend.

 Additionally, we have sample server-statefulset files in the directory `server-statefulset-examples`.
-We will copy one of them in depending on which architecture you would like.
+We will copy one of them in depending on which deployment scheme you would like.

-### Choosing the Statefulset architecture
+### Choosing the Statefulset Deployment

 These steps will be different depending on what architecture makes sense for you.
 Note we have deprecated support of the architecture where parts of Tornjak run on the same container as SPIRE.